jiangfengming/teleman-ssr-cache/README.md

   // On the server side, when there's no more requests in 450ms,
   // the middleware will seal the cached responses and insert into <body>,
-  // then `onServerRendered` will be called.
+  // then `onServerRendered` will be called. onServerRendered() {
-  // You can use this callback to explicitly tell the server-side rendering engine the prerendering has complete. onServerRendered() {
-    window.PAGE_READY = true
   },

-  // On the client side, when all cached responses have been consumed (cache store is empty),
+  // On the client side, when all cached responses have been consumed (the cache store becomes empty),
-  // or there's no more requests in 450ms, the `onClientPreloaded` callback will be called.
+  // or there's no more requests in 450ms, the `onClientPreloaded` callback will be called. onClientPreloaded() {
-  // On the server side, the function will be called immediately.
-  // If you use async components, you can mount the app into DOM in this callback to prevent the flash problem. onClientPreloaded() {
-    mountAPPIntoDOM()
   }
 })
 ```